 Seabridge Gold is a mineral exploration and development company that began business in 1999.
 Since then, Seabridge has been consistently focused on evaluating, acquiring, exploring and developing gold deposits in North America.
-The company is headquartered in Toronto and has an office in Smithers, BC.
+The company is headquartered in Toronto and has an offices in Smithers and Terrace, BC and Watson Lake in Yukon.
 Seabridge Gold is focused on two major projects in BC: the proposed KSM mine and the Iskut Property in northwest British Columbia.

 What is the Iskut Property?
 Where is it?

 The Iskut Project was obtained in 2016 with the acquisition of SnipGold Corporation.
-The property is located in northwestern British Columbia, about 110 km northwest of Stewart, BC and 30 km by air from Seabridge’s KSM Project.
+The property is located in northwestern British Columbia (within the Tahltan Territory), about 110 km northwest of Stewart, BC and 30 km by air from Seabridge’s KSM Project.
 The property includes the former Johnny Mountain Mine and the Bronson Slope deposit.

 What is the Johnny Mountain mine?
 Where is it?

 The Johnny Mountain Mine is a closed underground gold mine located in the Coast Mountain Range of British Columbia, approximately 100 km northwest of Stewart, British Columbia.